Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Basic Functionality

 Wirecast has several functions that contribute to creating a professional live broadcast.
 The function we will focus most on is the encoding capability.
-The encoder is most well known for its real-time mixing and multi-camera switcher.
+The encoder is most well-known for its real-time mixing, multi-camera switcher, and intuitive interface.

 Wirecast’s video encoder software makes it easy to incorporate pre-recorded video content into your broadcast.
 It also supports the encoding of HD and SD sources for streams broadcast simultaneously to multiple servers and platforms.